YOUR QUESTIONS: OVERCOMING PLATEAUS

 Questions from Nathan Wang via FACEBOOK.

 There have been several times throughout my career where I experienced plateaus and everything seemed to be off.
-Different stages were caused by different factors.
-Some physical; due to the grind of the schedule, and some mental.
-One in particular was following my comeback from facial reconstruction surgery.
-I (or more accurately Max Holt) broke all sorts of bones in my face and it required two surgeons and eventually two surgeries in the same day due to complications, to repair it.
+Different stages were caused by different factors, some physical, due to the grind of the schedule, and some mental.
+One, in particular, was following my comeback from facial reconstruction surgery.
+I (or more accurately Max Holt) broke all sorts of bones on my face and it required two surgeons and eventually two surgeries in the same day due to complications, to repair it.
 I was back on the court within a few months and competing.
 It was rough in every sense.
-My level of play was very average and instead of trying to “make everyday a masterpiece” as John Wooden encouraged, I was stuck making mud pies.
+My level of play was very average and instead of trying to “make every day a masterpiece” as John Wooden encouraged, I was stuck making mud pies.
 It all reached a head after my team, Zenit Kazan, exited early from the Russian Cup, which we were hosting, making it all the more miserable.
 After that match, my coach had had enough of my average play and decided to give another guy a shot.
-The ensuring weeks of practice were filled with emotional lows as I was frustrated with my situation.
-I knew I had it in me to get out of the funk but I spent too much time making excuses and not dealing with the reality of the situation.
+The ensuing weeks of practice were filled with emotional lows as I was frustrated with my situation.
+I knew I had it in me to get out of the funk, but I spent too much time making excuses and not dealing with the reality of the situation.
 I needed to face the fact that I was not performing well enough to play.

-- Have you ever played under a coach with whom you didn’t see eye to eye on with respect to training regime, style, etc?
+Have you ever played under a coach with whom you didn’t see eye to eye on with respect to the training regime, style, etc?
 How did you manage this situation?

 This has happened several times throughout my career.
 I guess the way I would answer this question is to say there is only one coach.
-There were times when I didn’t like what we were doing but at the end of the day, players play and coaches coach.
-Therefore, it does no good for a player to be preoccupied with coaching.
-Its counterproductive.
-I have learned that as I am forced to adapted to different styles of play, different training methods or whatever the case may be, there is always something of value I can take from it.
+There were times when I didn’t like what we were doing, but at the end of the day, players play and coaches coach.
+Therefore, it does no good for a player to be preoccupied with coaching; it’s counterproductive.
+I have learned that as I am forced to adapt to different styles of play, different training methods, or whatever the case may be, there is always something of value I can take from it.